hybby/puppet/modules/motd/README.md

 development notes and reuse:
 ----------------------------
-Do whatever you like.
-This module is pretty shit anyways.
+do whatever you like.  this module is pretty shit anyways.

 module history / changelog: